-Canon 1300D versus Canon SX50
+Canon 1300D vs SX50

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot SX50 HS are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2012.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot SX50 HS are two digital cameras that were announced, respectively, in March 2016 and September 2012.
 The 1300D is a DSLR, while the SX50 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (SX50) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the SX50 provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the SX50 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX50 is notably smaller (18 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the SX50 are weather-sealed.